 Sometimes your program will need to determine what to do based on whether one condition AND another condition are both true.
 At other times your code might need to check if one condition OR another condition is true.
 In this lesson, you will try building a program that makes decisions like these, based on two different inputs.
-These decisions can be made with the boolean comparison block from the OPERATORS > NUMBERS menu.
+These decisions are made with the boolean comparison block from the OPERATORS > NUMBERS menu.

 To use the block for a complex decision, insert two compare values blocks into the boolean comparison block, and choose an option from the drop-down menu: and, or, and not, or not.
 The stuffed boolean comparison block can then go into an if...do block.
 For example, the expression below in plain words would read as "if the statement 'a is equal to b and c is not equal to d' is true, then clear the terminal screen."

 It's a powerful technique with lots of practical uses.
 Let's use it to build prototype code for a simple game.

 Let's build a program that will display who the winner is in a two-player game of “Rock, Paper, Scissors.”
 The rules of Rock, Paper, Scissors are simple:

 - rock beats scissors (smash!)

 Players make their choices by entering one of following letters into the Terminal: r = Rock, p = Paper, s = Scissors.

 The program will collect input characters using the Terminal receive number block with its drop-down option set to ASCII character, and store them into a different variable for each player.
 Here is an example for Player 1: